Is ChatGPT Plus Worth It in 2026?

 When ChatGPT Plus Is Worth It

 Plus is worth the $20 the moment the free tier starts getting in your way.
-The clearest signals: you hit the message cap or get slowed down more than once in the same week, you want High reasoning for coding or analysis that Instant handles poorly, you work with long documents and large file uploads, or you want to generate video with Sora.
+The clearest signals: you hit the message cap or get slowed down more than once in the same week, you want High reasoning for coding or analysis that Instant handles poorly, or you work with long documents and large file uploads.
 If two or more of those describe a normal week for you, $20 is a small price for removing the friction, and you will notice the difference the first day.
+Plus also now unlocks paid-only extras like ChatGPT's personal finance dashboard, which links your bank and card accounts (US only) so ChatGPT can answer money questions using your real numbers.

 When It Is Not Worth It (Stay Free or Go)